ArjunCharak/SEEDO.AI/Natural Attendance Files/Readme.md

 # SEEDO.AI FILES
 ```
-contains all the files for the backup of the project
+contains all the files for the backup of the project.
 ```